Pancreas Transplant Waiting List

-While the patient is on the kidney transplant waiting list, doctors and the transplant team continue to follow-up regularly to ensure good medical care and quality of life.
-Waiting for an organ can be stressful, since there is no way to tell how long that wait will be.
-UH Transplant Institute offers support services for patients and their families that offer assistance during this waiting period.
+While the patient is on the pancreas transplant waiting list, doctors and the transplant team continue to follow-up every six months to ensure good medical care and quality of life, because waiting for an organ can be stressful.

-Patients can be listed for a kidney transplant at two or more transplant centers at the same time.
+Patients can be listed for a pancreas transplant at two or more transplant centers at the same time.
 The patient must be evaluated at each center for approval for listing because each transplant center has their own selection criteria.
-Multiple listing can decrease your waiting time by increasing your potential organ offers.
-Since candidates at centers local to the donor hospital are usually considered ahead of those who are more distant, multiple listing may increase their chances of receiving a local organ offer.
+Multiple listing can decrease your waiting time and increase your potential organ offers.
+Since candidates at centers local to the donor hospital are usually considered ahead of those who are more distant, multiple listing may increase your chances of receiving a local organ offer.
 Patients should notify UH Transplant Institute if they are planning on listing at other transplant centers.

 Receiving the Call

-When the transplant surgeon identifies a suitable donor kidney for the patient, a transplant nurse coordinator calls the patient to notify them.
-The patient is then asked to come to University Hospitals Cleveland Medical Center within a time frame to begin preparing for surgery.
+When the transplant surgeon identifies a suitable donor pancreas for the patient, a transplant nurse coordinator will call the patient and give the instructions regarding this particular organ offer.
+The patient may be asked to come to University Hospitals Cleveland Medical Center within a certain window of time to begin preparing for surgery.
+It is vital that the patient give accurate contact information to UH Transplant Institute.